-Labneh is a beautiful soft cheese simply made from strained yoghurt that can be eaten with pretty much everything but which is an especially good friend to rich and spicy mezzes.
+Labneh is a beautiful soft cheese simply made from strained yoghurt that can be eaten with pretty much everything and is a particularly good friend to rich and spicy mezze dishes.
 The first time I tasted it I was sat at a little linen-covered table on the edge of a vegetable garden in Amirim, an entirely vegetarian organic agricultural community set in the hills overlooking the glittering Sea of Galilee.
 Served on an azure blue plate, the pure white cheese was drizzled with local honey and accompanied with small baskets of freshly baked bread, crushed pistachio nuts and sun-warmed figs fresh from the tree that shimmered hazy waves of warm light over the table.
-Like all delicate ingredients, labneh takes on flavours very well and is stunning stirred through with a mixture of finely chopped fresh herbs and garlic; or served with a drizzle of olive oil and a sprinkling of za’atar.
-Here it is lavished with zhoug, a punchy and fragrant chilli and herb relish from Yemen.
+Like all delicate ingredients, labneh takes on flavours exceptionally well and is stunning stirred through with a mixture of finely chopped fresh herbs and garlic or served with a drizzle of olive oil and a sprinkling of za’atar.
+Here I’ve stirred in some zhoug, a punchy fragrant chilli and herb relish from Yemen which is very popular in Israel.
 Served with warm flatbread fresh from the oven, this makes for a perfect breakfast or as the precursor to a long lazy lunch in the sun.

 For the labneh:

 2 cloves of garlic, grated